2Applying as a couple

 The “one application per person” rule

-Your significant other cannot be included on your own Working Holiday permit application and they will not automatically be granted a Working Holiday permit if you get one.
+Your significant other cannot be included on your own IEC permit application and they will not automatically be granted a permit if you get one.

-If you both want to travel to Canada as Working Holiday permit holders, each of you must submit a profile to the pool and hope to receive an Invitation to apply.
+If you both want to travel to Canada as Working Holiday, Young Professional or International Co-op permit holders, each of you must meet the requirements, submit a profile to the pool and hope to receive an ITA.

-If “Invitation to apply” and “pool” are Greek to you in this context, read our Step-By-Step Guide to International Experience Canada Work Permits — International Co-op, Young Professionals and Working Holiday Applications.
+If you’re not sure what “ITA” and “pool” mean in this context, read our Step-by-step guide to International Experience Canada work permits — International Co-op, Young Professionals and Working Holiday applications.

 Common-law partner vs. spouse